paxonpresley/js-follow-along/countdown/README.md

 wording what i want to do before the step by step code

+#using the 'freeCodeCamp' method:
-#! declare 2 arrays with the name of the months and weekdays
+! declare 2 arrays with the name of the months and weekdays
+1. dynamiclly setup the giveaway date in the .title h3
+2.